maniraja1122/SM-Metrics/Readme.md

 Follow the steps to setup this project.

-Go to the Project Folder and run the command:
+Optional: Go to the Project Folder and run the command to create and use a virtual environment:

 ```
+python3 -m venv env
 source env/bin/activate
 ```